iAtog/Autils.js/README.md

     console.log("Atog");
 });
 ```
-Do you have failures with non-existent variables when executing the timeout?
+Do you have failures with non-existent variables when executing the timeout? <br>
 Don't worry, I've already patched that problem!
-Now you must specify the local arguments to be used in the function.
+Now you must specify the local arguments to be used in the function. <br>
-Example:
+> Example:
 ```
 // * You use the "manage" function *